ngmarchant/oasis/_sources/sections/other-samplers.rst.txt

 ===============================
 This method is based on importance sampling using a similar "optimal" instrumental distribution to the one used in OASIS (see [Sawade09]_).
-The difference is that this method approximates the "optimal" instrumental distribution based solely on the classifier scores, which may be misleading.
+The key difference is that this method approximates the "optimal" instrumental distribution based solely on the classifier scores, which may be inaccurate.
 It cannot adapt based on the incoming ground truth labels.

 For further information, see the :class:`oasis.ImportanceSampler` class.